highwaycus/Other_Work/README.md

 The works are solely done by myself, not teamworks.

 * #### Names
+  * Machine Learning Branch:
     * If a ducument name begins with "ML...", it is an assignment from Machine Learning-related courses.

 If a ducument name begins with "RL...", it is an assignment from Reinforcement Learning-related courses.